milochen0418/eos-script/README.md

 $ ./build.sh
 The building result will show in hello subfolder

+$ createAccount.sh user1
-$ createAccount.sh hello
+$ createAccount.sh user2
-To create the account named hello
+To create two account, user1 and user2

-$ ./deploy.sh hello hello
+$ ./deploy.sh user1
-To deploy your hello contract with hello account.
+To deploy your built result to user1 account.

+user2 call function in user1 contract   (user1 is a contract name. also account name too... the same?)
+$ cleos push action user1 hi '["user"]' -p user2@active

 If you want to redploy it in new clear environment, then
 you can reset environment by calling